JWahle/shd/README.md

 #### Multi line values
 Multi line values are indicated by 2 additional levels of indentation after the value name.
-The attribute name has where the `name` has the exact same constraints as a node name.
 The `value` can contain any character data.
 The indentation and the last line break are not part of the value.
 ```